You are here

 For example, a teacher may notice that one of her students has difficulty entering into group activities independently so she plans activities to support his independence in this area.

-Assessments Support Teacher and Family Partnerships
+Assessments Support School and Family Partnerships

 Early Childhood assessment helps teachers communicate important milestones in students’ development to families and provides opportunity for teachers and parents to work together to support children as they grow.